isaac-mason/arancini/packages/arancini/README.md

 TL;DR: ECS is a data-oriented architecture for structuring your application.

-In arancini, components are defined as classes and can contain data.
-You can then use queries to find entities that have certain components, and run logic on them.
-Arancini has built-in support for Systems, but you can also use queries alone to roll your own "System" logic.

 Object-pooling is a core feature of arancini.
-Arancini will pool and re-use entity and component objects for you!
-This helps avoid garbage collection and improves performance.
+Arancini will help you structure your application in a way that avoids garbage collection.

 ## Packages